Reduced to a trickle, river managers brace for more drying

 Dean said scooping up minnows in Albuquerque will be new territory for the crew as they have never had to do such work that far north.

-With a series of dams and interstate water-sharing agreements governing the Rio Grande’s flows, local, state and federal officials have been successful in previous years reaching agreements that allow for extra water to be leased and released so that flows could be boosted in times of need.
+With a series of dams and interstate water-sharing agreements governing the Rio Grande’s flows, local, state and federal officials have been successful in previous years reaching resolutions that allow for extra water to be leased and released so that flows could be boosted in times of need.

 This year is different.
-New Mexico has been unable to store any extra runoff in upstream reservoirs because it is owes Texas water as part of an interstate compact.
-With the outstanding debt and without any water in the bank, New Mexico has nothing other than the hope of rain to recharge the system during the monsoon season.
+New Mexico has been unable to store any extra runoff in upstream reservoirs because it owes Texas water as part of an interstate compact.
+With the outstanding debt and no water in the bank, New Mexico has nothing other than the hope of rain to recharge the system during the monsoon season.

 Jason Casuga, the chief engineer for the Middle Rio Grande Conservancy District, which serves farmers throughout the Middle Rio Grande Valley, said it should serve as a wake- up call for the public and water management agencies.